-Initial setup is done online and I activated a used Nexus 6 for our initial Google Fi review in February of 2017 by simply popping in a SIM card that Project Fi mailed to me.
+The initial setup for Google Fi is done online.
+I activated a used Nexus 6 for our initial Google Fi review in February of 2017 by simply popping in a SIM card that Google mailed to me.
 Based on my data usage with older plans, I set up my account with the 2GB plan for $40/month.
 However, the newest “Flexible” plan simply adjusts based on your use and doesn’t require you to choose a specific quantity of data.
 You simply pay for what you use at a rate of $10/GB.

-The first noticeable benefit of Project Fi was the crystal-clear Wi-Fi calling and improved service range.
+The first noticeable benefit of Google Fi was the crystal-clear Wi-Fi calling and improved service range.
 Most cellular providers have poor reception at my home, but Wi-Fi calling removed problems with dropped calls.
-Project Fi’s automatic connection to trusted Wi-Fi networks is also very helpful.
-At a coffee shop or restaurant with an open Wi-Fi service, your device connects automatically and is secured through the Project Fi application, ultimately saving your data for when you really need it.
+Google Fi’s automatic connection to trusted Wi-Fi networks is also very helpful.
+At a coffee shop or restaurant with open Wi-Fi service, your device connects automatically and is secured through the Google Fi application, ultimately saving your data for when you really need it.

 You may still want to rethink how you use that data, though.
-For example, instead of streaming, I will auto-download my podcasts and download albums locally through Google Play Music while on Wi-Fi.
+For example, instead of streaming, I will auto-download my podcasts, as well as download albums locally through Google Play Music while on Wi-Fi.
 That way I only use my cellular data for things like getting directions, looking up restaurants, social media applications, etc.

-Project Fi’s 4G LTE network speed is competitive with most providers -- it’s using their infrastructure, after all.
+Google Fi’s 4G LTE network speed is competitive with most providers — it’s using their infrastructure, after all.
 On average, I see download speeds ranging from 10 Mbps to 30Mbps.
 Upload speeds range from 1 Mbps to 6 Mbps.
-After several years of use on Project Fi, my average bill has only been around $43/month.
+After several years of use on Google Fi, my average bill has only been around $43/month.
 The highest bill I’ve had was $53 and the lowest was $35.

 Check out our review of the Moto X4 here!

-I traded in my original Nexus 6 to Project Fi and purchased their new Moto X4.
-The trade-in process was simple and Project Fi gave an added value incentive for trading in my Nexus to them directly.
+I traded in my original Nexus 6 to Google Fi and purchased a new Moto X4.
+The trade-in process was simple and Google Fi gave an added value incentive for trading in my Nexus to them directly.
 I was also able to finance the cost of the phone as part of my bill, just like with other major carriers.

-After years of service, I’ve had no problems with either the network reliability or customer service of Project Fi.
+After years of service, I’ve had no problems with either the network reliability or Google Fi’s customer service.
 The improvements in phone selection and added Bill Protection only help reassure my decision to switch from Republic Wireless.

-Obviously, Google’s Project Fi isn’t going to work for every user.
-If you wanted a specific phone that's not covered by the service, you're basically out of luck.
-Additionally, the service may not be the best option if you’re away from a Wi-Fi connection for most of the day.
-However, several of my friends and family members on more expensive “unlimited” plans reported that their average data consumption was less than 3GB per month, and it's likely Project Fi would be a more cost effective option for them.
+Obviously, Google Fi isn’t going to work for every user.
+The service may not be the best option if you’re away from a Wi-Fi connection for most of the day, for example.
+However, several of my friends and family members on more expensive “unlimited” plans reported that their average data consumption was less than 3GB per month.
+It’s likely Google Fi would be a more cost-effective option for them.
 Plus, with Bill Protection, there’s even less need to worry about an outrageous bill.
 And the competitive Unlimited plan could benefit anyone who uses a lot of data or who makes international calls regularly.

-Ultimately, if you’re simply going from your home Wi-Fi to your work Wi-Fi and back most days, Project Fi is definitely worth a look.
-You could get the same coverage as the big name providers on a variety of devices at a faction of the cost.
+Ultimately, if you’re simply going from your home Wi-Fi to your work Wi-Fi and back most days, Google Fi is definitely worth a look.
+You could get the same coverage as the big-name providers on all of the most popular devices at a fraction of the cost.